 For me, the numbing cream wore off more quickly than expected.
 With that, combined with the facial I'd had the day before and the fact that my skin is thin, the specialist said she wasn't surprised I was feeling some sensation.
 Most online accounts I've read of microblading and micropigmentation claim painlessness because of the numbing cream, but I can't lie to you.
 For about three-quarters of the time I was in process, it felt like I was getting a tattoo (I have two and know the feeling).
 I wasn't in writhing pain, but it was uncomfortable.

 Mid-session (after the first pass) we reconvened and decided to go a shade darker.
 The entire tattooing process lasted about 20 minutes—it's quick, and the pain endured for about half an hour after being finished.
 I say pain lightly; it was totally bearable and felt like a brief sunburn.

-I'm so glad I trusted Nayoung because she nailed it.
+I'm so glad I trusted my specialist because she nailed it.
 She didn't draw too many lines underneath the brow, which is what gives them the "imperfect" look I requested.
 She didn't bring them too close together like I'd feared she might.
 They're not too dark or too long, nor are they too arched.
 They're just right.
 Even though she stuck to her geometric method, she listened to my concerns and worked with me on creating a brow I'd love.
 They're exactly how I would do my brows every day if I could, and now I won't have to.